What is Rational Emotive Behavior Therapy?

 - Column 6- This column is named ‘Alternative Thoughts’ and contains some alternative thoughts found through brainstorming that could replace the automatic dysfunctional thoughts.

 - Column 7- The last column is called ‘Outcome’ and contains the outcome of the situation, thought, and action.

 This exercise helps the patient to identify their response to the situations clearly and consciously find out some alternative ways to think about situations.
 Thus, a regular record of thoughts and situations help them to develop a more conscious, positive and rational approach towards different situations.

 REBT Consequence Analysis

-REBT Consequence Analysis is a technique or worksheet that helps the patients to find out the consequences of the irrational beliefs they have.
-Mainly the consequences on the important things of their life are discussed here so that they can understand the necessity of changing some thoughts.
+REBT Consequence Analysis is a technique or worksheet that helps patients to find out the consequences of the irrational beliefs they have.
+Mainly the consequences of the important things in their life are discussed here so that they can understand the necessity of changing some thoughts.